jump-dev/MutableArithmetics.jl/README.md

 The package allows a given type to declare itself mutable through the `MA.mutability` trait.
-Then the user can use the `MA.operate!` function to write generic code that works for arbitrary type while exploiting mutability of the type if possible.
+Then the user can use the `MA.operate!!` function to write generic code that works for arbitrary type while exploiting mutability of the type if possible.
 More precisely:

-* The `MA.operate!(op::Function, x, args...)` redirects to `op(x, args...)`
+* The `MA.operate!!(op::Function, x, args...)` redirects to `op(x, args...)`
   if `x` is not mutable or if the result of the operation cannot be stored in `x`.
-  Otherwise, it redirects to `MA.mutable_operate!(op, x, args...)`.
+  Otherwise, it redirects to `MA.operate!(op, x, args...)`.
-* `MA.mutable_operate!(op::Function, x, args...)` stores the result of the operation in `x`.
+* `MA.operate!(op::Function, x, args...)` stores the result of the operation in `x`.
 It is a `MethodError` if `x` is not mutable or if the result of the operation cannot be stored in `x`.

-So from a generic code, `MA.operate!` can be used when the value of `x` is not used anywhere else to recycle it if possible.
+So from a generic code, `MA.operate!!` can be used when the value of `x` is not used anywhere else to recycle it if possible.
 This allows the code to both work for mutable and for non-mutable type.

-When the type is known to be mutable, `MA.mutable_operate!` can be used to make sure the operation is done in-place.
-If it is not possible, the `MethodError` allows to easily fix the issue while `MA.operate!` would have silently fallen back to the non-mutating function.
+When the type is known to be mutable, `MA.operate!` can be used to make sure the operation is done in-place.
+If it is not possible, the `MethodError` allows to easily fix the issue while `MA.operate!!` would have silently fallen back to the non-mutating function.

-In conclusion, the distinction between `MA.operate!` and `MA.mutable_operate!` allows to cover all use case while having an universal convention accross all operations.
+In conclusion, the distinction between `MA.operate!!` and `MA.operate!` allows to cover all use case while having an universal convention accross all operations.